jeremycx/node-LDAP/README.md

     ldap.modify(dn, [ changes ], function(err))

 Modifies the provided dn as per the changes array provided.
+Ops are one of "add", "delete" or "replace".

     var changes = [
         { op: 'add',